TMAKER456/GildedRose/README.md

 Latest C# 8 language features have been used, so Visual Studio 2019 is required, or installation of the Microsoft.Net.Compilers NuGet package into an earlier version of Visual Studio.

+To build, clone/download the master branch.
+Open the .sln in Visual Studio, and it should build without any additional steps.
+Ensure that the GuildedRose.App project is set as the startup project, and press F5 to run.
+Or after building the solution, navigate to the bin folder, and run the GildedRose.App.exe file.

 The console application can be used in two ways:

 1. With command line arguments: